doublesymmetry/react-native-track-player/docs/docs/basics/build-preferences.md

 ## `hls` (Android)

-Whether it will add support for [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming) streams.
-This option adds an extension for handling SmoothStreaming streams, which changes the app size.
+Whether it will add support for [HLS](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Apple_HTTP_Live_Streaming_(HLS)) streams.
+This option adds an extension for handling HLS streams, which changes the app size.
 Defaults to `false`.

 ## `smoothstreaming` (Android)

-Whether it will add support for SmoothStreaming streams.
+Whether it will add support for [Smooth Streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming#Microsoft_Smooth_Streaming_(MSS)) streams.
 This option adds an extension for handling SmoothStreaming streams, which changes the app size.
+Defaults to `false`.